tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 * The list returned from the create_pipeline() call
 * The supporting code in taxi_utils.py

-As you go through the tutorial you'll uncomment the lines of code that apply to the tutorial step that you're currently working on.
+As you go through the tutorial, you'll uncomment the lines of code that apply to the tutorial step that you're currently working on.
 That will add the code for that step, and update your pipeline.
-As you do that **we strongly encourage you to review the code that you're uncommenting**.
+As you do that, **we strongly encourage you to review the code that you're uncommenting**.

 ## Chicago Taxi Dataset